-A small flowering floribunda rose with lightly fragranced carmine pink blooms with a distinctive cream edge.
+A small flowering floribunda rose with lightly fragranced semi-double pink blooms with a distinctive cream centres and pink, yellow edging.
 Produced in abundance throughout the flowering period, they are surrounded by glossy medium green deciduous foliage.

 This rose can be grown in a pot or at the front of a border.
 Looks stunning grown as a small rose hedge.
 Good disease resistance.